In this month’s blog, our CEO Sandi Wassmer reminds us of the importance of giving voice to the lived experience of anyone who faces discrimination.

 With everything that’s going on in the world at the moment, I worry about equality, diversity, and inclusion becoming over politicised, and the real, lived experiences of people who face discrimination being lost in the mix.
 Until discrimination no longer exists, those of us who experience it day in, day out, must be listened to, heard, and understood if we have any hope of eradicating it.

 If you think that just because I’ve been successful in my career and I’m now a CEO means that I have either overcome or no longer experience discrimination, think again.
 Being blind and a long cane user means that my disability arrives before I do, and I experience discrimination every single day; it is a constant challenge to keep myself grounded and to stop the hurt it inflicts on me from turning into anger.

-Although I try to take every opportunity to educate, the message is loud and clear that I am viewed by many as lesser, not good enough, invalid, not a complete or a worthy human being, and no matter how much I tell myself otherwise, the requirement to process this emotionally can be pretty hard going.
+Although I try to take every opportunity to educate, the message is loud and clear that I am viewed by many as lesser, not good enough, invalid, and not a complete or a worthy human being.
+No matter how much I tell myself otherwise, the requirement to process this emotionally can be pretty hard going.
 I am glad to say that I am quite resilient, but some days it simply reduces me to tears.

 So, as I am a practical sort, what is it that I am saying needs to be done?
 Well, we all must be open and ready to handle whatever comes.
 For those who experience discrimination, they need to feel safe and secure to be able to speak up about their experiences without recrimination and to trust that others will do something about it.
 For everyone else, it’s about listening, hearing, being empathic and compassionate, and being comfortable with what may be incredibly difficult to hear and hold.
 It’s about being an advocate, an ally, a facilitator, a change agent, and any other name you want to give to stopping discrimination of any type.